aimms/documentation/webui/theming-background.rst

 * :token:`text` refers to color of real text, mostly.
 But is sometimes still used as a (background) color reference to create inverted-color areas for things that are related.
 For example, the color of :token:`--color_text_edit-select-link` is often used for other things than just editable text.
 But those things *are* all related to being editable.

 * :token:`border`, :token:`box-shadow`, :token:`border-radius` and :token:`font` all refer to what you can expect out of these when thinking of the similarly named css properties.
-So They accept the shorthand notation or the multiple arguments that might be applicable for those css properties.
+So they accept the shorthand notation or the multiple arguments that might be applicable for those css properties.

 Sections in the base theming file
 =================================